AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 <a name="y-axis_labels-fixed-width"/>
 ## Y-Axis Labels: Fixed Width

-You can set fixed width for Y-Axis labels.
-If label content doesn't fit - text is automatically wrapped.

-This function may be of great use when you use Dashboards and you want to sync several charts left and/or right border, which is especially needed when they are displayed in a column and share the same X-Axis arguments.
+It's possible to set fixed custom width for Y-Axis labels.
+This function may be of great use in Dashboards when it's necessary to sync several charts left and/or right border, which is especially needed when they are displayed in a column and share the same X-Axis arguments.

-To set the width you should use {api:anychart.core.ui.Label#width}**width()**{api} attribute for {api:anychart.core.ui.Label}**labels()**{api}, which accepts positive integer values in pixels:
+To set the axis width use {api:anychart.core.ui.Label#width}width(){api} attribute for {api:anychart.core.ui.Label}labels(){api}, which accepts positive integer values in pixels:

 ```
   var labels = chart.yAxis().labels();